-We as a consultancy are using specific languages and frameworks to implement and customize your salesforce.com.
-To get a better understanding how we are working and how you can improve working with your salesforce.com account, we have created the Underlying Technique.
+We as a Salesforce® solution provider and consultancy are using specific languages and frameworks to implement and customize Salesforce®.
+To get a better understanding how we are working and how you can improve working with your Salesforce® account, we have created the Underlying Technique.
 It shows you in a quick overview which specific applications or functions you can use and also where you can use them.
+If you are looking for specific help with our ad sales industry solution powered by Salesforce®, search our knowledge base.

-The salesforce.com prebuilt applications provide powerful CRM functionality.
-In addition, salesforce.com provides the ability to customize the prebuilt applications that fit your organization.
+The Salesforce® prebuilt applications provide powerful CRM functionality.
+In addition, Salesforce® provides the ability to customize the prebuilt applications that fit your organization.
 However, your organization may have complex business processes that are not supported by the existing functionality.
-In this case, the Force.com platform includes a number of ways for advanced administrators and developers to implement custom functionality.
-These include the Force.com Web Services API, Apex, and Visualforce.
+In this case, the Force.com® platform includes a number of ways for advanced administrators and developers to implement custom functionality.
+These include the Force.com® Web Services API, Apex, and Visualforce.

 Use Apex if you: